carlesfalco/Spheroid-Orbiting-Model/README.md

 # Spheroid Mathematical Model

 This repository contains the code for the manuscript:
-**"Collective Transitions from Orbiting to Matrix Invasion in 3D Multicellular Spheroids"**, by Jiwon Kim, Hyuntae Jeong, Carles Falcó, Alex M. Hruska, W. Duncan Martinson, Alejandro Marzoratti, Mauricio Araiza, Haiqian Yang, Christian Franck, José A. Carrillo, Ming Guo, and Ian Y. Wong.
+**"[Collective Transitions from Orbiting to Matrix Invasion in 3D Multicellular Spheroids](https://www.biorxiv.org/content/10.1101/2025.02.10.636936v1)"** by Jiwon Kim, Hyuntae Jeong, Carles Falcó, Alex M. Hruska, W. Duncan Martinson, Alejandro Marzoratti, Mauricio Araiza, Haiqian Yang, Christian Franck, José A. Carrillo, Ming Guo, and Ian Y. Wong.

 ## Overview
 This repository includes the code to: